 I built the file server in October 2016.
-I have an extensive writeup on it here, but to summarize: The server is running on FreeNAS 9.10 with 2 8-drive RAID-Z2 arrays: one array with 8TB WD Red disks ~240TB of usable space.
+I have an extensive writeup on it here, but to summarize: The server is running on FreeNAS 11.1-U6 with 6x 8-wide RAID-Z2 vdevs with 8TB WD Red disks ~240TB of usable space.
 24 drives are installed in the main chassis with another 24 in the expansion chassis.
 The drives in the main chassis are connected to an LSI 9305-24i through a JBOD backplane.
 The expansion shelf drives are connected through an LSI 9305-16e and a SAS3 expander backplane.
 The boot volume is stored on 2 Intel 540s 120GB SSDs in RAID 1.
 I have 2x 2TB Crucial MX500 SATA SSDs mounted inside the chassis as scratch space.
-The server is housed in a SuperMicro SC846 chassis with two 920W redundant PSUs.
+The server is housed in a 2x SuperMicro SC846 chassis, each with two 920W redundant PSUs.
 The system is built on a SuperMicro X10SRL-F LGA2011-v3 motherboard.
-I’m using an Intel Xeon E5-1630v3 CPU (4 cores/8 threads @ 3.7GHz) and 4 modules of 16GB DDR4 Samsung ECC/registered memory for a total of 64GB of RAM.
+I’m using an Intel Xeon E5-2666 v3 CPU (10 cores/20 threads @ 2.9GHz) and 8 modules of 16GB DDR4 Samsung ECC/registered memory for a total of 128GB of RAM.
 I’m using a Noctua cooler on the CPU and I replaced the noisy stock chassis fans with quieter Noctua fans.
-I got an APC 1500VA Smart-UPSs to deal with the relatively frequent power outages in the area.
+I got a pair of APC 1500VA Smart-UPSs to deal with the relatively frequent power outages in the area.
 I also added a 3D-printed front fan shroud on each chassis to hold 3x 140mm fans blowing directly into the drive bays for added cooling.
 I have 10Gbe copper networking on the server and my desktop.